hoangthienan95/computer-vision-project/README.md

 </center>

 <br>
-As mentioned above, the dataset also consisted about **3201** test images for the purposes of the online competition scoring.
+As mentioned above, the dataset also consisted about **3201** test images for the purposes of the online competition evaluation.
 These images did not containg corresponding annotation labels and were not used for this project.

 <center>
 <p float="center">